Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 **Specializing in Multi-Cloud IAM Security, Non-Human Identity, and Policy-as-Code.**

-Goal: ensure the right people and bots have the right access, at the right time without slowing down development.
-Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure and Kubernetes** and also build frictionless identity architectures that turn messy access rules into clean, scalable, and audit-ready code.
+Goal: ensure the right people and bots have the right access, at the right time.
+Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure and Kubernetes** and also build frictionless identity architectures that turn access rules into scalable, and audit-ready code.

 ---